davrot/ca_imaging_funhouse/README.md

 # ca_imaging_funhouse

 Proof of concept source code for pre-processing calcuim imaging movies.
+(It works on test data.
+However, improvements need to be implemented)

 ## run_svd.py